zozeyj/R/# Visualization Outcome.md

 Africa, from 1987 to 2022.
-Combining the three types of non-state conflict (paramilitary, political conflict, and identity-based conflict), the visualization shows that the higher the number of disputes is, the number of deaths tends to be higher, except in 1993 when the highest number of deaths despite near average conflicts.
+Combining the three types of non-state conflict (paramilitary, political conflict, and identity-based conflict), the visualization shows that the higher the number of disputes is, the number of deaths tends to be higher, except in 1993 when the highest number of deaths despite near-average conflicts.
 This discrepancy yields further areas of examination.
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/49f3dade-7982-450c-a467-f681fed9bae8" />

 ## Original 01